 Mioga Ginger.
 A treasured food crop in Japan where the new shoots are prized as a vegetable and the flower buds are considered a delicacy.
 This clumps up quickly in rich moist soil in shade and produces exotic Iris-like creamy white flowers at ground level in late summer and fall.

-A collection of this prized Asian culinary species from the Korean island of Jejudo which used to be Cheju or Cheju-do.
-This is a true Ginger but in the case, it is the deep yellow flower buds that are eaten which open to lilac-pink flowers held at ground level.
-The corn-like leaves get about 3' tall and this is hardy to zone 6 and even zone 5.
+A collection by the Wynn-Jones from Crug Farm of this prized Asian culinary species from the Korean island of Jejudo, formerly Cheju island.
+This is a culinary ginger but it is the deep yellow flower buds that are eaten which open to lilac-pink flowers held at ground level.
+The deciduous corn-like leaves get about 3' tall

 From southern China, where in the autumn, the 30" pseudostems with their broad sword-like leaves had fallen to the ground exposing the bright red starfish fruiting capsules nested in the dark earth.
 The late summer flowers sit right at ground level like little yellow orchids with a tinge of pink to the labellum and flowers weeks later than our MD10-77 collection.This looks close to mioga but there are 43 Zingiber species in China alone.